-You can always rearrange columns in Details view by clicking and holding on a column title.
-Then drag the column to the right or to the left by moving your mouse.
-Accept changes by releasing mouse button.
+You can move columns in the Details view by clicking and holding on a column title.
+Then drag it to the right or to the left by moving your mouse.
+Accept changes by releasing the mouse button.

-If using Details View, you can quickly resize all columns to fit contents using keyboard shortcut Ctrl+Plus Sign on Keypad.
-Using normal "+" key won't work here.
+If using Details View, you can quickly resize all columns to fit contents using the keyboard shortcut Ctrl+Plus Sign on the Keypad.
+Using the normal "+" key won't work here.

-In Windows Vista and later, you can right-click any column title and select Size Column to Fit or Size All Columns to Fit.
+In Windows Vista and later, you can right-click/touch and hold any column title and select Size Column to Fit or Size All Columns to Fit.

-To change the width of any column, stop mouse pointer on the right side of a column so that the pointer changes to a cross with arrowheads pointing to the right and to the left.
-Now click and hold mouse button and move mouse to the direction you like.
-Release mouse button to confirm changes.
+To change the width of any column, stop the mouse pointer on the right side of a column so that the pointer changes to a cross with arrowheads pointing to the right and to the left.
+Now click and hold the mouse button and move the mouse to the direction you like.
+Release the mouse button to confirm changes.

-In Windows 7, there is Arrange by: button available for easy sorting.
-This allows only ascending sort order, but it is readily available in the right corner of Explorer window.
+In Windows 7, there is the Arrange by button available for easy sorting.
+This allows only ascending sort order, but it is readily available in the right corner of the Windows Explorer window.

-In Windows 8/8.1, you can also specify sort order by clicking the Sort by button in View tab of Ribbon.
+In File Explorer of Windows 8/8.1 and 10, you can also specify sort order by clicking the Sort by button in the View tab of Ribbon.

-In Windows Vista and later, right-click on an empty area of folder, select Group by and then click the grouping basis you need.
+In Windows Vista and later, right-click on an empty area of a folder, select Group by, and then click the grouping basis you need.
 You can also choose to sort the grouped items in Ascending or Descending order.

-To remove grouping, click Show In Groups again (Windows XP) or select (None) from the Group by list (Windows Vista, 7 and 8/8.1).
+To remove item grouping in Explorer, click Show In Groups again (Windows XP) or select (None) from the Group by list (Windows Vista, 7, 8/8.1, and 10).

 Here is a folder with items grouped by name:

-Filtering is available in Windows Vista and newer only; and it makes finding items even quicker - you select the criterion or criteria for displaying only the items you need to see.
+Filtering is available in Windows Vista and newer only.
+It makes finding items even quicker - you select the criterion or criteria for displaying only the items you need to see.
 You can use filtering only when column names are visible.

-A small arrowhead pointing down appears on the right of a column name while you're hovering mouse pointer over it.
-Click the arrowhead and use check boxes to select the criteria you need.
+A small arrowhead pointing down appears on the right of a column name while you're hovering the mouse pointer over it.
+Click the arrowhead and use checkboxes to select the criteria you need.
 The items will be filtered right away.
-Click elsewhere in folder window to hide filtering check boxes.
+Click elsewhere in the folder window to hide filtering checkboxes.

-A check mark appears on the right side of each column with filter in effect.
-To clear or change a filter, click the check mark and clear or change check boxes.
+A checkmark appears on the right side of each column with a filter in effect.
+To clear or change a filter, click the checkmark and clear or change checkboxes.

-A new folder, first called just "New Folder" appears.
-Type in the name you want and then press ENTER key on your keyboard.
+The new item is first called simply "New Folder".
+Type in the name you want and then press the ENTER key on your keyboard.

-In Windows 7, 8 and 8.1, you can use keyboard shortcut Ctrl+Shift+N to create new folders.
-In Windows 7, there is the New folder button available in Toolbar; same button is available in Windows 8 and 8.1 Ribbon, Home tab.
+In Windows 7, 8, 8.1, and 10, you can use the keyboard shortcut Ctrl+Shift+N to create new folders.
+In Windows 7, there is the New folder button in Toolbar; the same button has been moved to the Ribbon, Home tab of File Explorer in Windows 8 and newer.

-In Windows 8/8.1, you can also create new items by clicking the New item button in Home tab.
+In Windows 8/8.1 and 10, you can create other new items by clicking the New item button in the Home tab.

-If you want to rename a file or folder, click it once and press F2 key on your keyboard, or open File or Organize menu and select Rename (press Alt key first in Windows Vista and 7).
+If you want to rename a file or folder, click it once and press the F2 key on your keyboard, or open the File or Organize menu and select Rename (press the Alt key first in Windows Vista and 7).

-In Windows 8 and 8.1, the Rename button is located in Home tab of Ribbon.
+In Windows 8/8.1 and 10, the Rename button is located in the Home tab of Ribbon.

 Alternatively, just right-click (or touch and hold) an item and select Rename from the menu.

 There is a very important step about renaming files (not folders) - every file has an extension that defines its type.
 This extension usually consists of a dot and three or more letters.
-Extension is always the very last part of a file name.
-So ".jpg" indicates a JPEG image file, ".doc" indicates a Microsoft Word document, etc.
+An extension is always the very last part of a file name.
+So ".jpg" indicates a JPEG image file, ".doc" or ".docx" indicates a Microsoft Word document, etc.

 Please do not change the file extension unless you really know what you are doing!

-In Windows XP, click before the dot, hold down BACKSPACE key on your keyboard to delete the file name without changing its extension, type in the new name and press ENTER on your keyboard.
+In Windows XP, click before (to the left of) the dot, hold down the BACKSPACE key on your keyboard to delete the file name without changing its extension, type in the new name, and press ENTER on your keyboard.

 In Windows Vista and later, just type a new name and press Enter.

-To rename multiple consequtive files using keyboard, use TAB key without pressing ENTER.
-First press F2, type a new name for the file and then press TAB to move on to the next file; SHIFT+TAB will move back to previous file.
+To rename multiple consecutive files using the keyboard, use the TAB key without pressing ENTER.
+First press F2, type a new name for the file and then press TAB to move on to the next file; SHIFT+TAB will move back to the previous file.
 You should press ENTER only after you've finished renaming the last file.

-Copy, Cut and Paste commands are also available in right-click (or touch and hold) menu.
+Copy, Cut, and Paste commands are also available in the right-click (or tap and hold) menu.

-In Windows XP, Common Tasks pane on the left side of a folder has Copy this file, Move this file, Copy this folder and Move this folder commands for single items and Copy the selected items and Move the selected items command for multiple selected items.
+In Windows XP, the Common Tasks pane on the left side of a folder contains the Copy this file, Move this file, Copy this folder and Move this folder commands for single items and Copy the selected items and Move the selected items command for multiple selected items.

-In Windows 8 and 8.1, Home tab of Ribbon contains Copy to and Move to buttons.
-Both list common folders and libraries, and a custom folder can be selected using the Choose location... option.
+In Windows 8, 8.1, and 10, the Home tab of Ribbon contains the Copy to and Move to buttons.
+Both list common folders and libraries, and a custom folder can be selected using the Choose location option.

-You can also make a new folder for the items by clicking the Make New Folder button, typing in a name for the new folder and pressing ENTER key on your keyboard.
+You can also make a new folder for the items by clicking the Make New Folder button, typing in a name for the new folder, and pressing the ENTER key on your keyboard.
 Then click Copy or Move.

 In case a file or folder with that name already exists in the destination folder, you will be prompted about replacing it.

 In Windows XP, the Confirm File Replace dialog appears for every item that already exists in the destination folder.
-There is size and modification date for the file already existing in the destination folder and also size and modification date for the file you want to copy or move.
+There are the size and modification date for the file already present in the destination folder and also the size and modification date for the file you want to copy or move.
 Make sure you are replacing a correct file or folder!

 Click Yes to replace, No to keep the existing file or folder.

-In Windows Vista and 7, there are details for the file already present in the destination folder under Don't copy button and details for the file you want to copy or move under Copy and Replace button.
-Make sure you are replacing a correct file!
+In Windows Vista and 7, there are details for the file already present in the destination folder under the Don't copy button and details for the file you want to copy or move under the Copy and Replace button.
+Make sure you are replacing the correct file!

 Click Copy and Replace to replace the item, Don't copy to keep the existing file or Copy, but keep both files to create a file with the same name, but with " (1)" added to the end of its name for later comparison.

-In Windows 8 and 8.1, Replace or Skip Files dialog opens.
+In File Explorer of Windows 8/8.1 and 10, Replace or Skip Files dialog opens.
 Click Replace the file in the destination if you are sure about it; click Skip this file to cancel copying or moving; or use Compare info for both files to see a comparison of file details.